andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 Goodness gracious, what a time to be alive.

-We all do a few rounds of shot times before getting cleaned up for dinner.
+We all do a few rounds before getting cleaned up for dinner.
 The original plan was to drop me off at my Airbnb after supper but they invite me to crash on the couch, to which I oblige.
 Hostels, cheap Airbnbs, an all-inclusive resort, and a multi-million dollar mansion, I am really experiencing the full